 In November 1957, Yayoi Kusama, a 27 year-old from Japan, arrived in Seattle from Tokyo.
-She was traveling light, but had everything she needed: a large sum in US dollars sewn into her dress, a letter from Georgia O'Keeffe tucked into her pocket, and a bundle of drawings crammed into her suitcase.
+She was travelling light, but had everything she needed: a large sum in US dollars sewn into her dress, a letter from Georgia O'Keeffe tucked into her pocket, and a bundle of drawings crammed into her suitcase.

 Kusama went on to become one of the most notable artists of the 20th century – her retrospective this year at Tate Modern and the Whitney Museum of American Art confirmed her as a key figure in the period that extends from Abstract Expressionism to Pop Art.
 However, little of her early work still exists: before leaving Japan she had burnt most of it on the banks of the Susuki River behind her family home.

 But among the pieces that do survive is a series of works on paper made in 1953-56 that are being offered in Bonhams Contemporary Art sale in New York.
 These works – with two in pastel on paper from the 1960s – were given to George Matsuda, a Japanese-American architect with whom Kusuma lived in New York between 1958 and 1964.
 Matsuda, who has never before spoken about their relationship, introduced Kusama to the New York art world and to artists such as Andy Warhol, Eva Hesse and Donald Judd, who suggested the pair move into the studio on the floor below his.
 It was a pivotal moment in her life.

 When and how did you meet Yayoi Kusama?